erincampbell234/erincampbell234.github.io/index.md

 **Research:** Data cleaning, statistical analyses, visualization (spatial and non-spatial), project management, data collection from public sources, writing and editing

-**Teaching and Learning:** Trained writing tutor for all disciplines and stages of the writing process, experienced teaching assistant for introductory collegiate classes (Econ 101, Public Health 101), peer-mentor to undergraduate researchers
+**Teaching and Learning:** Trained writing tutor for all disciplines and stages of the writing process, experienced teaching assistant for introductory collegiate classes (Econ 101, Public Health 101) and upper level electives (Sustainable Energy and Environmental Health), peer-mentor to undergraduate researchers, graduate teaching assistant certification (GWU, earned 2024)